 Yitro.
 A Human Torah

-This week we read about the powerful revelation at Mount Sinai when God’s descended upon the mountain (Ex.
-19:18) and communicated the Ten Commandments to Israel.
-Following this moment of revelation, Moses ascends the mountain to receive the tablets of stone (Ex.
+Following God's revelation on Mount Sinai, Moses ascends the mountain to receive the tablets of stone (Ex.
 24:12).
 It is interesting to ponder this dual motion.
 Does God “descend” to humanity, or do humans need to ascend to God?
 (See Talmud Sukka 4b-5a for a riveting discussion of this question.)

 This tension is at the core of a wonderful Talmudic passage (Shabbat 88b-99a) that relates the legend of what happened when Moses ascended the mountain to receive the Torah: